 Lessons from the Rise of RoséMay 25, 2018 - by Taylor Getler

-Rosé isn’t just having a moment – it is defining a generation of wine drinkers.
-What separates it from other types of wine is that it has been elevated from a mere drink to a full-fledged lifestyle, as you can now find cutesy phrases like “Rosé All Day” or “Yes Way Rosé” emblazoned on everything from phone cases to gummy bears.
+Rosé isn’t just having a moment; it’s defining a generation of wine drinkers.
+What separates it from other types of wine is that it has been elevated from a mere beverage to a full-fledged lifestyle, as you can now find cutesy phrases like “Rosé All Day” or “Yes Way Rosé” emblazoned on everything from phone cases to gummy bears.
 Over the past few years, rosé has cemented itself as an iconic part of summertime, particularly for younger drinkers.
 How did it get there, and what lessons can other categories learn from its runaway success?

 The paradox of high-end accessibility

 For food and beverage companies, indulgence branding can be tricky.
 While it can be difficult to pinpoint, there is a sweet spot where a product can be positioned as an luxury item that customers still can (and should) purchase on at least a semi-regular basis.
 Rosé, which is easy to find at the $10-$12 price point, fits neatly in that space.
-It’s inexpensive enough to be accessible, while still carrying the image of Hamptons retreats and intimate dinner parties (evidently, rosé has earned the nickname “Hamptons Gatorade”.
+It’s inexpensive enough to be accessible, while still carrying the image of Hamptons retreats and intimate dinner parties (rosé has famously earned the nickname “Hamptons Gatorade”).

 Rosé also has the advantage of being pretty.
 Much has been written about “Millennial Pink,” a suite of rosey shades that look attractive in pictures on social media.
-This feature is more important than ever, and is only going to grow more significant as Gen Z, which has never known a world without the Internet, matures to legal drinking age.
+This feature is now more important than ever, and is only going to grow more significant as Gen Z – which has never known a world without the Internet – matures to legal drinking age.